 When we make a clutch kit for Polaris vehicles, all we do to the primary clutch is change the spring out for a harder or softer spring and change the clutch arms out for a different weight.
 Sounds simple right?
 It’s not!

-Changing out the spring for a different one makes big changes to your clutch's behavior.
-Too stiff and your clutch stays open too long—your RPMs will be over the optimal range before you even start moving.
-Too soft and your clutch will close quickly—you might never hit the optimal RPM range at all.
-We get close by picking a specific spring, but we fine tune it with the clutch arms.
+Changing out the spring for a different one makes big changes to your clutch’s behavior.
+Too stiff and your clutch stays open too long, which means your RPMs will be over the optimal range before you even start moving.
+Too soft and your clutch will close quickly, so you might never hit the optimal RPM range at all.
+We get close by picking a specific spring, but we fine-tune it with the clutch arms.

 Our clutch arms have three separate weight points along them.
 This lets us be very precise.
 After we get the spring we think we need, we slap some weights onto the clutch arms—the same weights we send with our clutch kits for you to use—and give the machine a pull on our in-house dyno.
 The dyno (short for dynamometer) measures horsepower, torque, and RPM over time.